Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: Equations of motion and symmetries

 \section{Equations of motion and symmetries}

-In this section, we aim at presenting the equations of motion for the fields $\Psi$ and $A_{\mu}$ in the probe limit, showing the role of the scaling symmetries of the fields $\Psi$ an $A_{\mu}$ in the equations of motion.
+In this section, we are going to present the equations of motion for the fields $\Psi$ and $A_{\mu}$ in the probe limit, showing the role of the scaling symmetries of these fields in the equations.

 The equations of motion for $\Psi$ and $A_{\mu}$ are, respectively,